Local press stories that covered Coors Brewery’s introduction of aluminum cans, with other sources, confirm and extend a complex story.

 As I read the history, the aluminum can was not tied as such to Coors’ decision in 1959 to abandon pasteurization for non-draft beer (draft was always unpasteurized).
 Rather, two “firsts”, in the language of the press stories, were accomplished: the aluminum can, and packaging beer unpasteurized.

-(For those not aware, unpasteurized beer is not dangerous to health.
+For those not aware, unpasteurized beer is not dangerous to health.
 The taste may alter in time, but the beer, due to the alcohol content, is not considered harmful to human organisms.
-In other words, no form of beer is pathogenic, where otherwise correctly manufactured).
+No form of beer is pathogenic, that is, where correctly manufactured.

-Coors was a pioneer in introducing aluminum cans to the brewing industry, and no less a pioneer in packaging beer unpasteurized.
-It must be credited for that and its environmental foresight, which stretches way back to the Eisenhower era and Rachel Carson.
+Coors was a pioneer in introducing aluminum cans to the brewing industry.
+It was no less a pioneer for packaging beer unpasteurized.
+It must be credited for this and its environmental foresight, which stretches way back to the Eisenhower era and Rachel Carson.

 *Coors Original, mentioned in my previous post, is now brewed in Canada for the Canadian market.
 It replaced the Coors Banquet previously imported from Colorado.
 Interestingly, it seems Coors Original is pasteurized.
 We thank Canadian beer authority Jordan St. John for that information, who tapped his industry contacts.
 I’d think the Coors Banquet formerly imported to Canada was also pasteurized, as exported beer usually is, apart some craft beer.
 Hence, for Canadians, the question of any effect on palate likely is moot.